The university of tulsa Online Blog

 Hospice Nurse

-Hospice nurses are RNs who provide end-of-life care to individuals who have six months or less to live, according to their physicians.
-These patients often have terminal illnesses, such as cancer, and they depend on compassionate care to remain comfortable and to enjoy the highest possible quality of life.
-Hospice nurses work closely with other members of their patients’ health care teams, which may include home health aides, counselors, and physicians or specialists.
+Hospice nurses are RNs who provide end-of-life care to individuals with a life expectancy of six months or less, as determined by their physicians.
+These patients often have life-threatening illnesses, such as cancer, and they depend on compassionate care to remain comfortable and to enjoy the highest possible quality of life.

 Utilization Management Nurse

-Utilization management nurses are RNs who work in a wide range of settings, including hospitals and insurance companies, managing costs for their employers or patients without impacting the quality of care provided or jeopardizing patients’ outcomes.
+Utilization management nurses are RNs who work in a wide range of settings, including hospitals and insurance companies, managing costs for their employers or patients without impacting quality of care or jeopardizing outcomes.
 They review medical records, evaluate patients’ treatment plans, and work with insurance companies and other reimbursement organizations to reduce unnecessary costs for patients or their employers.

-Legal nurse consultants (LNCs) are skilled professionals who use their clinical experience and knowledge in complex legal situations involving medical issues.
-They commonly work on cases involving malpractice, personal injury, and workers’ compensation claims.
-After gaining several years of experience in nursing, LNCs often choose to pursue their master’s degree in a legal field, which gives them a unique and comprehensive set of skills.
+LNCs are skilled professionals who use their clinical experience and knowledge in complex legal situations involving medical issues.
+They commonly work on cases involving malpractice, personal injury, and workers’ compensation claims, and benefit greatly from an educational foundation in nursing.

 Nurse Manager